dhairyag/AI_Quest_Lab/session_02_web_FastAPI_app/README.md

 ## Project Overview

 This project is a web application that allows users to select animal icons and upload files.
 It uses FastAPI as the backend and HTML/CSS/JavaScript for the frontend.
+The application is designed to process images and files, and display the results in the frontend.

+GenAI coding tool used: Cursor

 ## Table of Contents